 BEACH TIME: 10 Dreamy Florida Beach Resorts That Are Perfect for Families

-Both larger families or multigenerational groups will appreciate the two- to three-bedroom townhome style villas complete with full kitchen.
-Hawks Cay Resort has plenty of activities for the entire family, especially water sports.
-With its own marina, deep-sea fishing charters, a dolphin facility, saltwater lagoon, stand-up paddle boarding, snorkeling, SCUBA, and swimming opportunities, there’s never a shortage of things to do.
-An environmental education program provide in depth experiential learning about the animals and ecology of the Florida Keys.
+With its own marina, deep-sea fishing charters, a dolphin facility, calm and beautiful saltwater lagoon, stand-up paddle boarding, snorkeling, SCUBA, and swimming opportunities, there’s never a shortage of things to do.
+Plus, its environmental education program, which has events most days at noon, offers hands-on experiential learning about the animals and ecology of the Florida Keys.

 14. Aulani, A Disney Resort and Spa